 The LOACCs human service team has put together a monthly series called Health Chats, with each months presentation devoted to a different topic.
 The topic for the March 23 program is Living Well with Low Vision.
 It will be taught from 10 a.m. to noon by Kevin Ehrenshaft, a rehabilitation instructor with the OCBs Rehabilitative Services Program.
 Kevin will share how OCB can help and demonstrate new adaptive aids to help those with low vision live independently.
 The class is free, but registration is required.

-The lunch menu this week features pulled blackberry chicken sandwich on Friday, Sept.
-25; Moroccan chicken on Monday, Sept.
-28; and Hawaiian pork tacos on Wednesday, Sept.
-30. Cost is a suggested donation of $4 for those 60 and older and $5 for everyone else.
+The lunch menu this week features Santa Fe pork on Friday, March 4; beef stroganoff Monday, March 7; and teriyaki chicken on Wednesday, March 9.
+Meals are served at the suggested donation of $4 for visitors 60 and older and $5 for everyone else.

-The LOACC is located at 505 G Ave., Lake Oswego, Oregon 97034.
-A list of activities and support groups can be found on our website, loacc.info, under the banner Calendar, click on View the Adult Community Center Calendar and then the activity for more details.
-Call 503-635-3758 to register for classes, events, make lunch reservations or schedule a massage by Michelle.JW_DISQUS_ADD_A_COMMENT
+The LOACC is located at 505 G Ave., Lake Oswego, OR 97034.
+A list of activities and support groups can be found on our website, loacc.info, under the Calendar banner.
+Click on View the Adult Community Center Calendar and then the activity for more details.
+Call 503-635-3758 to register for classes, events, make lunch reservations or schedule a massage.JW_DISQUS_ADD_A_COMMENT